 The aforementioned novels are not yet in stores, for the simple reason that I'm still working on them.
 (Leonardo DaVinci said, "Art is never finished, only abandoned."
 I'm not ready to call these finished just yet!)
 I've also written a few scenes for the prequel, To Rule MÔvarin, and for a further sequel, tentatively titled The MÔvarin Revolutions.
 (The weekly serial Mall of MÔvarin, which appeared in two of my blogs in 2005, is most likely apocryphal.)
 I am determined that these books, my life's work, will be published.
 These characters deserve no less.

 site is perpetually under construction, with a one-person crew that seldom shows up for work.
 It will eventually include a map, more background information on the setting and history of MÔvarin, and more information on the writing of the books.
 It will also be updated with publication info when there is any.
-Meanwhile, I've put in a sample scene from each completed book, along with some other items as a promise of things to come.
 The heart of the site is the character pages, which can be accessed below from a gallery of character drawings by the well-known sf/fantasy artist Sherlock.
 Some of these have

 the books themselves.